-DDD clients who have mental health concerns and who may be at risk of psychiatric hospitalization.
+The Mental Health/Crisis Services program provides therapeutic services to adult DDA clients who have mental health concerns and who may be at risk of psychiatric hospitalization.
+Services may include:

-- Nursing provided by a registered nurse (RN) or licensed practical nurse (LPN);
+- Nursing provided by a registered nurse (RN) or a licensed practical nurse (LPN)

 Professional services are available only after Medicaid and any other available private health insurance have been accessed.